Valuable Hands-On Experience

 The process is as follows:

 1. Submit your online application.
-Be sure to indicate that you are interested in the fellowship within your application (check the box).
+Be sure to indicate your fellowship interest within your application.

-2. Students who are accepted for admission and invited to interview for a fellowship will be eligible to review and rank their preferred positions.
+2. Submit your initial ranking form.
+Students who are accepted for admission and invited to interview for a fellowship will be eligible to review and rank their preferred positions.
 If you are invited, your invitation will include a deadline for submitting your selections.
 Please note: we do not guarantee that you will be invited to interview for your top selections.

 4. Submit your post-interview rankings.
 After the interviews, both students and sites must complete and submit their post-interview ranking forms, ranking their preferences for final placement.